vnguye15/consolidation-project-2/README.md

 1. Download and clone the project into your directory while you have an IDE opened (In this case, VS CODE)
 2. Navigate to word_game.py and run the code

+This project was created by Viet Nguyen in collaboration with Jayla Parrot who helped add more unique features to the project.
+A special shout out to John Avante for giving me plentiful ideas on how to implement this game